suraj1kc/intel-processor-recommendation-system/README.md

 - Intel Corporation for providing comprehensive processor specifications
 - Course instructors and peers for guidance and feedback
 - Open source community for excellent Python libraries
-- Streamlit team for the amazing web app framework

 ## 📞 Contact